Inferara/inference-language-spec/lexical-structure.md

 ### Description

 Comments are used to document the code and are ignored by the compiler.
-Inference supports tripple-slash comments `///` only.
+Inference supports triple-slash comments `///` only.

 ### Examples